Chilenization of Tacna, Arica and Tarapacá: Lodges and civil organizations

 The Peruvian inhabitants, in order to preserve the national values in the areas owned by Chile, and promote the collection of funds for the eventual payment, stipulated in the Treaty of Ancón, established various associations and Masonic lodges.

-In 1893 the Peruvian lodge "Constancia y Concordia" was created in Tacna, presided over by Rómulo Cúneo Vidal.
+In 1893 the Peruvian lodge "Constancia y Concordia" was created in Tacna, presided over by Rómulo Cúneo y Vidal.
 Towards 1898 there were in Arica the Peruvian lodges "Morro de Arica" No.12, dependent on the Supreme Confederate Council of Peru and "Universal Fraternity" No.20, dependent on the Grand Lodge of Peru.

 On the other hand, in the area of Tarapacá, under Chilean rule, Peruvian lodges were also formed.
 Thus, for example, in Iquique the lodges "Fraternidad y Progreso" No.9, "Unión Fraternal" No.13, and in Pisagua, the symbolic lodge "Caridad" No.15, founded in 1894 by Alfredo Corrales, dependent on the Supreme Confederate Council of Peru.
 The latter came under the control of the Grand Lodge of Chile, as "Caridad" No.26, on 31 December 1896.

 On 25 October 1897, José M. Trucios asked the Peruvian Lodge "Morro de Arica" No.12 for its documentation in order to incorporate it into the Grand Lodge of Chile; On which it came to depend on 28 February 1898, under No.29.

 In July 1901, the "Naval Ladies League" was founded in Arica to contribute to the collection carried out in Lima for the purchase of a warship.
 From April 1900, the Arica lodges "Universal Fraternity" and "Morro de Arica" and the Tacnean "Constancia y Concordia" began to hold joint meetings, encouraged by the Grand Lodge of Peru.

 In 1904, the lodge "Universal Fraternity" No.20 ended its activities, with Julio Arturo Ego-Aguirre being its last president, recognizing that it was threatened by dangers which it had to face.
 The lodge "Morro de Arica" No.29, due to the death of some of its members, the abandonment of the city by others and the disconnection with the Peruvian central, also ended its activities in 1904.
 The remaining members joined the lodge of Tacna "Constancia y Concordia".